dirac-institute/sorcha/docs/postprocessing.rst

 Accounting for Saturation (Saturation/Bright Limit Filter)
 ------------------------------------------------------------

-The saturation/bright limit filter removes all detections that are brighter than the saturation limit of the survey. `Ivezić et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJ...873..111I/abstract>`_ estimate that the saturation limit for the LSST will be ~16 in the r filter.
+The saturation/bright limit filter removes all potential detections of the input population that are brighter than the saturation limit of the survey. `Ivezić et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJ...873..111I/abstract>`_ estimate that the saturation limit for the LSST will be ~16 in the r filter.